JohnLCaron/rlauxe/README.md

     NEN two vote understatement: cvr has loser as first pref among remaining (0), mvr has winner as first pref among remaining (1)
     NEN one vote understatement: cvr has neither winner nor loser as first pref among remaining (1/2), mvr has winner as first pref among remaining  (1)

+See [Ballot Comparison using Betting Martingales](docs/Betting.md) for more details and plots of 2-way contests with varying p2error rates.

+### Estimating Error

 The assumptions that one makes about the comparison error rates greatly affect the sample size estimation.
 Currrently all assumptions on the apriori error rates are arbitrary.
 These rates should be empirically determined, and public tables for different voting machines should be published.
 While these do not affect the reliabilty of the audit, they have a strong impact on the estimated sample sizes.

-See [Ballot Comparison using Betting Martingales](docs/Betting.md) for more details and plots of 2-way contests with varying p2error rates.

-### Estimating Error
+If the errors are from random processes, its possible that margins remain approx the same, but also possible that some rates are more likely to be affected than others.
+Its worth noting that error rates combine machine errors with human errors of fetching and interpreting ballots.

 #### Polling Vs Comparison Estimated Sample sizes with no errors